 In my hometown of Dortmund, I probably wouldn't have come to the railway.
 But my grandparents lived in Rheine in the immediate vicinity of the Emsland line.
 And, so, I was able to hear and see the last steam locomotives of the DB in the first months of my life.

 These very last steam locomotives of the 012, 042 and 043 series, the 011 had already retired from service, left an impression and were to leave a lasting mark on my life.

-I liked their powerful appearance and the sound of a three-cylinder engine was something I would never forget.
-I particularly liked the 012s with their large driving and coupling wheels, which looked even larger to me at the time.
+I liked their powerful appearance and the sound of a three-cylinder engine was something I was never to forget.
+I was particularly impressed by the 012s with their high driving and coupling wheels, which looked even much bigger to me at the time.
 On the other hand, I didn't like the long queue of wagons behind two freight engines running together.